spatialos/gdk-for-unity/docs/content/testing/how-to-run-tests.md

 * A failed test run displays this message: `Tests failed!
 See above for more information.`

 **How to test the SpatialOS GDK’s Unity project only**<br/>
-In addition to the `test.sh` script mentioned above, you can use the Test Runner Window of Unity Editor to test the Unity Engine integration specific parts of the SpatialOS GDK for Unity..
+In addition to the `test.sh` script mentioned above, you can use the Test Runner Window of Unity Editor to test the Unity Engine integration specific parts of the SpatialOS GDK for Unity.
-You can test the elements of the Unity GDK which use the Unity engine.
-To do this, you can either:
-* Run `./ci/test.sh`.<br/>
-* Use the Unity Editor’s Test Runner Window.<br/>
 The tests for the GDK are the assemblies that start with `Improbable.Gdk.`.<br>
 For more information on how to use the Unity Test Runner, see Unity’s [Unity Test Runner manual page](https://docs.unity3d.com/Manual/testing-editortestsrunner.html).